 1. Log on to the page here with your personal access data.

-3. Click on "Close".
-Exit the application via "Logout".
+4. Click on your name on the top right and exit the application via "Logout".

 You can withdraw your consent in the same way.
 To do this, select "Revoke consent" in point 2.